 Those patient Hufflepuffs are true,

 And unafraid of toil;Harry Potter and the Philosopher’s Stone

-Sorry that the featured image is Slytherin themed, I’m just trying to match the green that I have going on in my blog ahah.
+Sorry that the featured image is Gryffindor themed, I couldn’t find a Hufflepuff one :(.
 So I love everything about Harry Potter – except the author (she who must not be named) – and a long time ago I took the sorting quiz and found out I’m in Hufflepuff, which is known as “the friendliest house” at Hogwarts.
 I was doing some fun googling recently, and I found that people were making lists of books that are “required readings” for Hufflepuffs, so I decided to make one too!

 Here are some books that I think Hufflepuffs should read – featuring some inspiration from the lists I read.

 Aristotle and Dante Discover the Secrets of the Universe – Benjamin Alire Sáenz

 This book screams Hufflepuff to me.
 There is so much love and loyalty and pureness in Dante and Ari’s relationship.
 I can’t imagine a Hufflepuff not enjoying this.
 Read my review for it here!

 Disclaimer: I marked this book as DNF, because I was not in the mood for it at the time, but I do acknowledge that it is really well written.
 I’ve included this because Bilbo Baggins seems like a Hufflepuff to me.
 He’s patient, and accepting of all the guests in his house – none of which he was expecting – and he continues to cater to their several absurd demands.
 He also goes on the adventure despite that it is out of his comfort zone, which reminds me of all the Hufflepuffs who joined Dumbledore’s Army.

 Simon, Bram, Leah, and Abby are the definition of best friends.
 They are the four kindest characters I’ve come across.